adamsilver/fdpb/02-Checkout.md

 ## Summary

 In this chapter we used One Thing Per Page to reduce the cognitive burden of filling out a relatively long form.
-From here, we navigated our way through a host of smaller details which collectively contribute to a friction-free and respectful user experience.
+We then made our way through a host of smaller details which collectively contribute to a friction-free and respectful experience.
 Here are the main takeaways:

 - Ask questions in a sensible order.
 - The width of the field should match the type of input.
-- Use `fieldset` and `legend` elements to give checkboxes and radio buttons context for the choices therein.
+- Use `fieldset` and `legend` elements to give checkboxes and radio buttons context for the choices within the group.
 - Leverage autocomplete to speed up the form filling process.
 - Adding extra questions is not always a bad thing.
 Time to completion is not the only metric.
 - Allow users to check their answers before final submission.